Blazeway

 With a cookieless setup:

-- After a minimum of one to two weeks, you compare conversion rates between variants.
+5. After a minimum of one to two weeks, you compare conversion rates between variants.
+Use a significance calculator to confirm the result before calling a winner.
 Variant B converted 18% better.
 You document the insight.

 The test ran in Germany, Austria, and Switzerland without a cookie banner.
 Fully compliant.
 Full data.